functional-dark-side/agnostos-wf/README.md

 <br>

 **Profile-search**: the profile-search vs the AgnostosDB cluster HMM profiles database is not part of the Snakemake workflow.
-However, if you want to search your set of genes against our profiles you just need to dowload the profile DB from [here](), or the full DB, including contextual data, from [here]() (in this second case you can find the profile DB in "cluster_category_DB/clu_hmm_db").
+However, if you want to search your set of genes against our profiles you just need to dowload the profile DB from [here](https://ndownloader.figshare.com/files/23066963).
 The scripts can be found in the [Profile_search/](Profile_search) folder.
 To run the search you just need the following command: